uhmann112/nominatim-5-easyInstall/README.txt

 Workflow

 Import datasets
-Each dataset (e.g., data1, data2) must be imported into a separate PostgreSQL database.
-This step creates all necessary tables, including import_status, placex, and others required for geocoding.
+put your osm downloadlinks in info.txt (1 link per row, no empty rows!!!), then run the MASTER.py script This step creates all necessary tables, including import_status, placex, and others required for geocoding.

 Run reverse geocoding
-After datasets are imported, reverse.py or MASTER.py can be run to generate full address lists.
+After datasets are imported, reverse.py  can be run to generate full address lists.
 The output CSV files include:

 Coordinates (lat, lon)